Killing of Tim McLean: Tim McLean

 Timothy Richard McLean Jr., was born on 3 October 1985, in Winnipeg, Manitoba.
-He grew up both in Winnipeg and in Elie, Manitoba.
-He was 22 years old at the time of his death, and had been working as a carnival worker, specifically a carnival barker in Edmonton, Alberta.
+He grew up in Winnipeg and in Elie, Manitoba.
+He was 22 years old at the time of his death, and had been working as a carnival barker in Edmonton, Alberta.

 On 21 December 2008, five months after McLean's death, his girlfriend Colleen Yestrau gave birth to a son.
 In 2009, a custody dispute between Yestrau and McLean's parents over guardianship of the boy began.
 The boy began living with the McLean family in January 2015; in February 2016, the McLean family won full custody.
 McLean's mother has described her grandson as "a gift from God sent by my son to give me a reason to get up every day and to take care of".
-Due to disputes with the agency supervising visits and McLean's separation from her husband, the boy has remained with McLean's mother, and neither Yestrau or Timothy McLean Sr. have seen him since 2018 and 2016 respectively.
+Due to disputes with the agency supervising visits and the separation of McLean's mother from her husband, the boy has remained with McLean's mother, and neither Yestrau nor Timothy McLean Sr. have seen him since 2018 and 2016 respectively.